 - Shopping: The award-winning Queensgate Centre has over 90 stores, from top High Street names to independents, regular farmers’ and continental markets and the lively Covered Market.

-- Culture and entertainment: The Key Theatre offers dance, live bands, community productions and panto.
+- Culture and entertainment: The Key Theatre and Cresset Theatre each offer dance performances, live bands, community productions and panto.
 The vast green spaces nearby host concerts, festivals and the UK’s largest beer festival outside London.

 - Outdoor recreation: Nene Park’s 2000 acres of open space include a watersports centre, two 18-hole golf courses and fishing.

 - Sport: Peterborough United Football Club, ‘The Posh’, plays in League One and has a proud history of cup giant-killings.
-Peterborough also has teams in rugby, cricket, hockey, ice hockey, rowing, athletics, American and Australian Rules Football.
+Peterborough also has teams in rugby, cricket, hockey, ice hockey, rowing, athletics,a speedway, greyhound racing and American and Australian Rules Football.